 Joining the staff in 2016, Mary Anne is an accounting professional with over 30 years experience in fiscal management for both for-profit and non-profit organizations.
 She earned her BS/BA in Accounting from Northeastern University and has C3P Certification.
 After almost 20 years in the travel business she became the Vice President of Finance for a YMCA in the Boston area.
 In 2006 Mary Anne and her husband Chuck Eldridge moved to Maine.
 She has spent the last ten years working in the affordable housing industry preparing underwriting analysis, HUD contract renewals, market comparability studies and applications for tax-credits and AHP grants.

-Eileen became a member of the Genesis Fund team in the summer of 2017, filling the role of Administrative Assistant.
+Eileen became a member of the Genesis Fund team in the summer of 2017, filling the role of Administrative Coordinator.
 Eileen has over fifteen years of experience managing a wide variety of Maine based business enterprises.
 Most recently, Eileen served as Office Manager and Bookkeeper for Rocky Coast Lobster, a wholesale seafood broker with operations in the Mid Coast.
 Eileen's prior experience includes office management, customer service, and bookkeeping roles at a garden center and plant nursery.
 Earlier in her career, Eileen worked as a copywriter at a Portland advertising agency and as marketing coordinator at a children's book publisher in New York City.
 Eileen hails from Newcastle, is a graduate of Lincoln Academy and holds a B.A. in history from the University of Southern Maine.
 In her free time, she serves as Treasurer for the Bath Middle School Parent-Teacher Association.
 She lives in Arrowsic with her husband and two children.